 Some people are casually looking for something, some want to do some hardcore research, some are trying wanting to buy something but have to make the business case to do so, and some people want to be guided through the purchase process.

-This is where marketing to people’s intent is key.
+This is where marketing to intent and users’ mindset is key.
 Listen to your potential customers, even if they aren’t talking:

 1. Measure and monitor the bounce rates of a landing page.
 If it’s high, you aren’t giving the audience you’ve attracted what they want.